ProvableHQ/leo/docs/rfc/004-integer-type-casts.md

 and _values-changing casts_,
 which never cause errors but may change the mathematical values.

-Based on discussion and consensus within the Leo team, this RFC proposes value-preserving casts;
+This RFC proposes value-preserving casts;
 value-changing casts are discussed in the 'Alternatives' section, for completeness.